-Dogs are naturally pack animals, so when they are left alone for long periods of time in their dog kennels, they will often get sad and bored and begin barking.
-If the dog is under-stimulated it begins barking to self-soothe or entertain itself.
+Dogs are naturally packed animals, so when they are left alone for long periods of time in their dog kennels, they will often get sad and bored and begin barking.
+If the dog is under-stimulated, it begins barking to self-soothe or entertain itself.
 This type of barking will often sound repetitive.
 Here’s a solution on how to get your dog to stop barking from loneliness and boredom.

 If your dog is barking excessively while you’re gone, this can drive your neighbors crazy.
 Dogs need activities or companionship to keep them from feeling bored or unhappy.
 Try to spend time with your dog or make sure when you’re at work, you have someone who can take the dog on a walk or play with them and offer company even if it’s only for an hour.
 Another option would be to leave food-dispensing toys for your dog that will keep them busy for hours and result in them taking a nap.